This is the ultimate WordPress SEO checklist.

 Step 3: Improve SEO by making every page SSL / HTTPS.

 SSL / HTTPS adds encrypted communication between your server and your visitors.
-If your site isn’t fully SSL / https, Google penalizes you.
+If your WordPress website isn’t fully SSL / https, you will be penalized by search engines and your SEO efforts will go down the drain.

-Contact your hosting company to get an SSL certificate installed on your server.
+Contact your hosting company to get an SSL certificate installed for your WordPress website.

 Step 4: Redirect traffic to one domain.

 This one’s a bit technical.
-Traditionally, there are several ways to access a site:
+Traditionally, there are several ways to access a website:

 In step 3, we already learned 1-2 are no-no’s.